JennToo/altgo-us/content/pages/legal.md

 - This has been proven to work in Madison County, and **could** potentially work in other counties.

+The following county probate courts are known to refuse to process birth certificate changes:

-Morgan County will not process birth certificate changes.
+* Morgan County
+* Shelby County

 - If you know of any other counties that claim to not have jurisdiction, please notify ALTRAC at [gender@altrac.works][email-altracgender].